-The Athens water resource system shown in Figure 1 is an extensive and complex system that extends over an area of around 4000 km2 and includes surface water and groundwater resources.
-It incorporates four reservoirs, 350 km of main aqueducts, 15 pumping stations, more than 100 boreholes and four water treatment plants (WTP).
+The Athens water resource system shown in Fig. 1 is an extensive and complex system that extends over an area of around 4000 km and includes surface water and groundwater resources.
+It incorporates four reservoirs, 350 km of main aqueducts, 15 pumping stations, more than 100 boreholes and four WTP.
 The system is run by the Athens Water Supply and Sewerage Company (EYDAP).
-Two of the reservoirs, the Mornos reservoir and the natural lake Yliki, hold 88,5 % of the overall storage capacity, which approaches 1400 hm3.
+Two of the reservoirs, the Mornos reservoir and the natural lake Yliki, hold 88.5% of the overall storage capacity, which approaches 1400 hm.
 Although the storage capacity of the newly constructed Evinos reservoir is quite small in comparison, inflows to this reservoir are the largest.
 Therefore, water from the Evinos reservoir is diverted through a tunnel to the neighbouring Mornos reservoir, which stands as the main storage project for the Evinos River flow as well.
 The smallest reservoir, Marathon, is the oldest and the nearest to the city of Athens.
 Today the Marathon reservoir is kept at a high water level and it is used only as a backup for emergency situations and as a complement for the peak water demand during the summer season.
 The water of some aquifers, lying mainly in the northern part of the hydrosystem, is used as a backup resource.

 Two main aqueducts transfer water from lake Yliki and from the Mornos reservoir.
 Interconnections of these allow alternative routes of water to the WTP.
 Although the Mornos aqueduct carries water via gravity, water is carried through the Yliki aqueduct only via pumping with considerable cost.
 Another characteristic of lake Yliki is the significant leakage due to its karstic underground.
 Analysis of historical data established two distinct leakage-elevation relationships, one for the dry period and one for the wet period.
 It is estimated that about 50% of the overall inflows to the lake end up to the underlying aquifers and finally from there to the sea.
 Some minor leakage has also been observed from the Mornos reservoir.
 Moreover, water losses occur along some of the main aqueducts.
 Projects of EYDAP are under way, which will help specify the exact location and extent of losses and minimise them.
 Reservoir spills are another significant loss of the system.
-Due to the several losses, less than 500 hm3 per annum can be available to the water supply of Athens, although the mean natural inflows are about 840 hm3 per annum and the groundwater resources in theory can contribute another 90 hm3.
+Due to the several losses and other waste uses (see below), less than $500 \text{ hm}^3$ per annum can be available to the water supply of Athens, although the mean natural inflows are about